Matts52/pysecoda/README.md

-To run, run the following python command when in the parent folder of `pysecoda`
+To run, run the following python command when in the parent folder of `secoda_api`

 ```
-python3 -m pysecoda.test
+python3 -m secoda_api.test
 ```